karrika/Otaku-flash/README.md

 The new Atari 2600+ works with the cart without any powerbank startup tricks.

-The scripts starting with 'slow' create images where the data is fetched from the flash.
-The maximum speed for this is 291MHz and it is too slow for a real Atari 7800 console.
-But it works just fine for the Atari 2600+.

 build26rom4k.py games tested:
 - Donkey Kong (198x).a26